PINKDIAMONDVVS/hec-pharm-webpage-showcase/README.md

 - Present complex molecular data in an intuitive, interactive format
 - Engage medical professionals with immersive 3D visualizations
 - Maintain enterprise-level security and performance
-- Scale to support thousands of concurrent users

 ### 💡 The Solution